Solamente0/bunny-stream-android/docs/ManageCollectionsApi.md

 //import org.openapitools.client.models.*

-val apiInstance = ManageCollectionsApi() val libraryId : kotlin.Long = 789 // kotlin.Long |
+val apiInstance = ManageCollectionsApi() val libraryId : kotlin.Long = 789 // kotlin.Long | The ID of the video library where the new collection will be created.
-val collectionUpdateCollectionRequest : CollectionUpdateCollectionRequest =  // CollectionUpdateCollectionRequest |
+val collectionUpdateCollectionRequest : CollectionUpdateCollectionRequest =  // CollectionUpdateCollectionRequest | Collection model containing the details for the new collection. try {
-try {
     val result : CollectionModel = apiInstance.collectionCreateCollection(libraryId, collectionUpdateCollectionRequest)
     println(result)